 It’s a sad story, but it is one that happens all too often.
 The folks who use a cane for protection are the ones carrying it because they need it for balance and mobility.
 When they remove their balancing device to use it as an impact weapon, they fall, their strikes are ineffective, or they get their cane taken from them.

 That doesn’t mean that a cane is a poor choice for a weapon or that folks with mobility issues shouldn’t use it for fighting.
 It just means that some thought needs to go into both your weapon and your tactics before you depend on them in a life threatening encounter.
 If you are considering using a cane as a weapon, here are some things to think about….

-– Make sure your cane is designed for fighting.
+Make sure your cane is designed for fighting.
 The cheap aluminum or orthopedic canes sold in drug stores will break if you hit something hard (like a skull).
 Instead use a stout oak or hickory “hog show” cane found in farm supply stores for about $10.
 Better yet, check out the Ka-Bar TDI fighting cane.
 Although it’s been discontinued, used canes regularly become available on Ebay.

-Don’t rely on a cane as a weapon in an airplane, Many people carry canes onto planes because they are some of the few weapons that will be allowed past security.
+Don’t rely on a cane as a weapon in an airplane.
+Many people carry canes onto planes because they are some of the few weapons that will be allowed past security.
 The cane may be fine in the airport itself, but is very difficult to use effectively inside the plane.
 There simply isn’t enough room in an airplane cabin to swing the cane to create optimal power.

-If you are in extremely close quarters, make sure you know how to use the outside bend in the crook as well as the sharpened handle (see picture above) as weapons.
+If you are in extremely close quarters, make sure you know how to use the outside bend in the crook as well as the sharpened handle as weapons.
 The crook can be used as an uppercut-type punch to the throat or face.
 The sharpened handle end can tear at the face and neck.

 If you can’t come to class, I’d recommend Michael Janich’s Martial Cane Concepts as a great video to start learning how to use a cane effectively in combat.